-To debunk misinformation about the numbers of vaccinated vs unvaccinated COVID cases, hospitalizations, and ICU admissions, Eastern Ontario Health Unit created this video.
-It has great visuals that show the big difference in rates of vaccinated vs. non-fully vaccinated people in hospitals and ICUs. https://youtu.be/wa4NAW9ZLE8
+To debunk misinformation about the numbers of vaccinated versus unvaccinated COVID-19 cases, hospitalizations, and ICU admissions, Eastern Ontario Health Unit created this video.
+It has great visuals that show the big difference in rates of vaccinated versus non-fully vaccinated people in hospitals and ICUs.

 COVID-19 Vaccination Clinics in Timiskaming

 Do you have questions about the COVID-19 vaccines?
-Our clinic is staffed with knowledgeable healthcare workers who would be happy to answer your questions.
-Or, please call the health unit at 866 747-4305.
-Ext 6 or your health care provider to find out more.
+Our clinic is staffed with knowledgeable healthcare workers who would be happy to answer your questions, or please call THU at 866-747-4305 or your health care provider to find out more.

 Who is currently eligible?

-- Everyone aged five years or older at the time of their appointment is currently eligible to receive a COVID-19 vaccine.
+Everyone aged six months or over at the time of their appointment is currently eligible to receive a COVID-19 vaccine.

 What is the suggested timing between a previous COVID-19 infection and COVID-19 vaccination?

 You should wait between 3 and 6 months to receive an updated COVID-19 vaccine after symptom onset or a positive COVID-19 test.
 Discussing the best timing for you with your healthcare provider is important.
 In certain circumstances, waiting six months may provide a better immune response.